sora-ryu/WEIS-Visualization/README.md

         └── iteration_m/                         # Where we have m iterations in this specific weis optimization example
 ```

+## Guideline for building customized viz function for WISDEM output
+1. Add NavItem from mainApp.py.
+Add dropdownmenu item at line 33 and declare href link to the page.
+2. Create page under pages/ folder.
+Try to set the name with visualize_wisdem_<>.py.
+3. Register the page with href link you defined from Step 1.

 # To-Do Checklist
 ## Quarter 1
 - [x] Build multi-page app prototype